ABSTRACT SUBMISSION NOW OPEN!

 Step 1: Register for IOCongress2018.

-Step 3: Save your abstract text as a Word document on your computer.
+Step 2: Write your abstract, following the abstract guidelines below, and save content in a file on your computer.
 Abstracts must not exceed 250 words.

-Step 4: Click the abstract submission link in your registration confirmation email.
-After entering authors, co-authors, and affiliations, copy and paste the Word document to appropriate sections of the submission form.
+Step 3: Click the abstract submission link in your registration confirmation email.
+After entering authors, co-authors, and affiliations, copy and paste abstract text into appropriate sections of the submission form.

 ABSTRACT FORMAT GUIDELINES